Sri Lanka and the International Monetary Fund: Constituency

+History

 2016-2019 IMF intervention

 In 2016, Sri Lanka began an adjustment program, supported under the Extended Fund Facility.
 The Extended Fund Facility supported agreement expired in June 2020.
 While foreign exchange reserve levels did recover from 2016 to 2019, reserves have declined sharply since the onset of the COVID-19 pandemic.
 Similarly, Sri Lanka's current account balance briefly improved, but as of 2022, returned to exhibiting a large deficit.